Boeing suspends 777X flight tests after part failure

-Boeing has suspended flight testing of its new 777X wide-body jet after identifying the failure of a part connecting the engine to the body of the aircraft, the manufacturer told AFP on Tuesday.
+Boeing has suspended flight testing of its new 777X wide-body jet after identifying the failure of a part connecting the engine to the body of the aircraft, the latest in a long line of quality control issues for the troubled US aerospace giant.

-“During scheduled maintenance, we identified a component that did not perform as designed,” the US aerospace giant said in a statement.
+“During scheduled maintenance, we identified a component that did not perform as designed,” the US aerospace giant told AFP in a statement.

 “Our team is replacing the part and capturing any learnings from the component and will resume flight testing when ready,” it added, confirming an earlier report by specialist website The Air Current.